How TheHyperBot Works

 The bot calculates grid levels based on your configuration:

 Current price ──────── $78,000 Grid top (0.5% below) ── $77,220 Order #1: 0.00041 BTC ($6.39 margin) $76,955 Order #2: 0.00042 BTC ($6.45 margin) $76,691 Order #3: 0.00042 BTC ($6.52 margin) ...
-(47 more orders, evenly spaced) $64,524 Order #49: 0.00074 BTC ($9.52 margin) Grid bottom ────────── $64,260 Order #50: 0.00075 BTC ($9.64 margin) Total margin used: $399 (40% of $998 portfolio) Reserve (untouched): $599 (60% — acts as liquidation buffer)
+(47 more orders, evenly spaced) $64,524 Order #49: 0.00074 BTC ($9.52 margin) Grid bottom ────────── $64,260 Order #50: 0.00075 BTC ($9.64 margin) Total margin used: $399 (40% of $998 portfolio) Collateral buffer: $599 (60% — still at risk in cross margin)

 Why graduated sizing?